abhishekayu/webSecure-storage/README.md

 ### Getting data from in localStorage

 **Optional Parameters for Retrieval:** When retrieving an item, the algorithm (algo) and HMAC key are optional.
-By default, the algorithm is AES, and if you've set the HMAC key while storing the item, you need to pass it here.
+By default, the algorithm is AES, and if you've set the HMAC key while storing the item, you need to pass it.

 **Passcode Requirement:** Providing the passcode is mandatory for item retrieval.
 If you haven't set it using setPasscode, you must pass it here.
 Additionally, ensure consistency between the passcode used for setItem and getItem.